 Today, students and faculty continue to pursue new collaborations and opportunities for the study of East Asia among the Zanvyl Krieger School of Arts and Sciences, SAIS Hopkins-Nanjing, and the schools of Public Health, Medicine, Nursing, and Engineering.
 These include a five-year BA/MA program combining three years of study at Homewood with one year at Hopkins Nanjing and one year at SAIS DC.

-Majors in East Asian studies engage in intensive language study and work with distinguished faculty on such topics as China in the global economy, nationalism in East Asia, Korean identity in Japan, and women in East Asia.
+Majors in East Asian studies engage in intensive language study and work with distinguished faculty on such topics as China in the global economy, labor politics in China, nationalism in East Asia, Korean identity in Japan, and women in East Asia.
 Our students pursue original research projects in East Asia with the support of intersession and summer travel grants, stipends for conference presentations, a senior thesis honors option, and seminars that bring together research scholars, faculty, graduate students, and undergraduates in a manner that is distinctly Hopkins.

-Alumni of the program are making their mark around the world in business and finance, academia, law, international development, medicine and public health, engineering, media, public service, and the arts.
+Alumni of the program are making their mark around the world in business and finance, academia, law, international development, journalism, medicine and public health, engineering, media, public service, and the arts.